Reading words require kids to decode, or figure out, the word.

 Sight words are words children need to know without decoding, just by a glance.
 Those must be practiced and memorized.

-When your child comes to a non-sight word, a word he doesn’t know, he needs strategies to attack that unknown word.
+When your child comes to a non-sight word, a word he doesn’t know, he needs strategies to decode that word.
 Most of us parents automatically say, “Sound it out.”
 But is that the best strategy for figuring out a word?
-(Hint: it isn’t.)
+No, it isn’t.

 “Look at the first letter.
 Do you know a word that starts with that letter?
 What is that letter’s sound?”

 “Be sure the ending looks and sounds right.”